shamim-42/Inventory-Management/README.md

 # Inventory Management System Backend (Nestjs + Graphql)

 ### You can start your Inventory Management Backend project from here.
-If you need the whole project (including backend RBAC) with frontend then contact me in my mail.

 ### How to run